For all Harvard and non-Harvard recent PhD recipients and doctoral candidates.

 - Three letters of recommendation

-The online application is accessed through the homepage of the Harvard Academy’s website.
-All parts of the application are submitted online except for the official PhD program transcript which must be mailed to the Harvard Academy.
+The online application is accessed through the homepage of The Harvard Academy’s website.
+All parts of the application are submitted online.

-Letters of recommendation need to arrive by the deadline of October 1.
+Letters of recommendation should be submitted online by by the deadline of October 1.

 Questions should be emailed to: